-This disused limestone quarry has been turned into a stunning nature reserve thanks to careful management of the naturally developing vegetation.
+This disused limestone quarry has been turned into a stunning nature reserve, thanks to careful management of the naturally developing vegetation.
 It is a great example of how 'post-industrial' land can be of great value for nature conservation.

 The stony, calcareous soil supports a herb-rich flora with local plants such as bee and pyramidal orchids, yellow vetchling, autumn gentian and ivy broomrape.
-Sparse vegetation conditions are ideal for such plants as well as the key butterflies and other insects.
-The scrub provides shelter and habitat for birds but readily invades the open areas.
+Sparse vegetation conditions are ideal for such plants, as well as the key butterflies and other insects.
+The scrub provides shelter and habitat for birds, but readily invades the open areas.

 Site management aims to provide more open grassland and short sward conditions.
-Innovative surface-scraping has been successfully employed to re-recreate the special conditions needed by the Silver-studded Blue and the Black Ants that it is associated with.
+Innovative surface-scraping has been successfully employed to re-recreate the special conditions needed by the Silver-studded Blue butterfly and the Black Ants that it is associated with.

 Area: 7.3 hectares (18 acres)

-Grid reference SY 697 720 Ordnance Survey map 194
+Grid reference SY 697 720 Ordnance Survey map 194:

 There is a frequent bus service from Weymouth to Easton Square.
 It is a short walk to Grove Road.

-Nigel Spring - tel: 01963 23559 or 07981 776 767 (mobile)
+Nigel Spring (Dorset Branch) - tel: 01963 23559 or 07981 776 767 (mobile)